sailennair/Energy-Visualization-Frontend/README.md

 # build for production with minification
 npm run build

 ```
+The application will be running at "120.0.0.1/8080"

+## Visuals
+5 Types of visuals are displayed:
+* Overhead street map
+* Line graph
+* Time-Pie visualisation
+* Sankey Diagram
+* Crossed bar chart

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).